felipap/restful-django-example/README.md

 inside app.views, app.doREST and app.helpers.
 The javascript, 'wordb/static/function.js',
 is responsible for the interface dynamics (including most of the templating work).
 No, I didn't use backboneJS or any other skeleton like that: the data is stored in the DOM, using HTML5 datasets.
-The js is ugly but working.
+Maybe I'll do it later.
+The js is ugly but it's working.

 I've taken a look at other REST wrappers to django (such as [django-piston][1] and [toastdriven][2]), but they all seemed either too ugly or too complex for this little,